yyyyangyi/CNNs-for-Multi-Source-Remote-Sensing-Data-Fusion/README.md

 This repository also contains Pytorch implementation of the following models, which we use as baselines:

-Fusion-FCN: a three-branch CNN for MS-HSI-LiDAR data fusion.
+Fusion-FCN: A three-branch CNN for MS-HSI-LiDAR data fusion.
 Award-winning model in 2018 IEEE DFC. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/)

 Two-branch CNN (TB-CNN): A two-branch CNN architecture for feasture fusion with HSI and other remote scensing imagery. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/) [[Official Tensorflow implementation]](https://github.com/Hsuxu/Two-branch-CNN-Multisource-RS-classification)

+Implementation of these models can be found at ```models/baseline/```.

 ## Data
 We made some modifications (merely tif→numpy, stacking) to the original data files.
 Our data files are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.
 Please note that we used channel-wise normalization AFTER loading these files, and this step is already implemented in our code.